sogang-nlp-paper/LinoHong---Papers/2018_3_4/README.markdown

 	Start reading to understand parsing algorithm taught from the NLP class in Sogang University.

-4. 'An Efficient Context-Free Parsing Algorithm', Jay Earley (1970)
+4.'An Efficient Context-Free Parsing Algorithm', Jay Earley (1970)

 	start reading on 4/10